AviatrixSystems/Docs/HowTos/gateway.rst

 This is currently in Beta.
 Contact sales@aviatrix.com to participate in the Beta.

+When this option is selected, Aviatrix Controller will look for a spare /25 subnet segment to create a new subnet.

 Insane Mode encryption is an Aviatrix technology that enables 10Gbps and higher IPSEC performance between two single Aviatrix gateway instances or between a single Aviatrix gateway instance and on-prem Aviatrix appliance.

-Read `this document <https://docs.aviatrix.com/HowTos/insane_mode.html>`_ to learn all about Aviatrix Insane Mode for high performance Transit Network.
+For more infor, read `this document <https://docs.aviatrix.com/HowTos/insane_mode.html>`_ to learn all about Aviatrix Insane Mode for high performance Transit Network.